migueravila/CleanDmenu/README.md

 ##### Colors:

 You can modify colors here (line 10), I wrote some comments for an easy change.
-Note: By default It has the Nord color scheme.
+Note: By default It has the Miramare color scheme.

 ![](https://github.com/MiguelRAvila/ZenDmenu/blob/master/rsc/code1.png)